Eumeralla Wars: Border Police enter the conflict (1842)

 After a lengthy delay, Foster Fyans, the Commissioner of Crown Lands for the Portland District, was able to organise a force of paramilitary Border Police troopers to bring order to the region.
 By the start of 1842, severe loss of stock and killing of shepherds by Aboriginal people was centred around land acquired along the Eumeralla River and it was to this area that Fyans proceeded.
 His troopers were involved in skirmishes where several Gunditjmara were killed but some of the police were severely wounded and the force had to withdraw.

 The wider conflict continued unabated in its viciousness.
 In response to the local inhabitants killing livestock on his Tarrone landholding, Dr James Kilgour organised a number of punitive expeditions killing several Aboriginal people.
 The overseer at Tarrone also gave poisoned flour to a group of Gunditjmara, killing nine people.
 George Augustus Robinson later observed six survivors of this mass poisoning who were still unable to walk due to the effects.

-At Caramut, a leasehold held by Thomas Osbrey and Sidney Smith, a famous massacre named the Lubra Creek massacre occurred on 24 February 1842.
+At Caramut, a leasehold held by Thomas Osbrey and Sidney Smith, an infamous massacre named the Lubra Creek massacre occurred on 24 February 1842.
 Three women (one of whom was pregnant) and a child were shot dead, and another woman died later of wounds.
 Because the victims included women and children, and the attack was unprovoked—the group were not found with sheep nor western clothing, and the families were asleep at the time—the massacre was widely condemned.
 Three of the men involved in the attack, Richard Hill, Joseph Betts and John Beswicke, were tried the following year at the Supreme Court in Melbourne but were found not guilty by the jury.